jacobyan0/jacobyan0.github.io/people.md

 &nbsp;

 Yuxuan Zhang graduated from the University of Florida with a master's in computer science.
 Currently, he is a Research Assistant at the Just&Green Transportation Lab.
-Yuxuan loves coding and is interested in new challenges.
+Yuxuan loves coding and enjoys taking on new challenges.
 <br/>

+&nbsp;
+&nbsp;
+&nbsp;
 &nbsp;
 &nbsp;
 &nbsp;